rqkohistani/Nodejs-REST-API-Concepts-DB-MongoDB/README.md

 # Nodejs-REST-API-Concepts-DB-MongoDb with Mongoose: Async/await

-## NOTE FIX ALL FIXME: In the files if you attempting user apis via browser.
+## NOTE FIX ALL FIXME: In the files if you are attempting to use apis via browser.
 You can use Desktop postman to test the apis

 ## Description